jwheelo1/ECEN4763Assignment4/structures/avltree/README.md

 - The function get_root(self) returns the root of the tree.
 - The function remove(self, val) removes a value from the tree and returns the value removed or None if not in the tree.
 The balance of the tree should be maintained.
 - The function insert(self, val) inserts a value into the tree and returns True if successful, False otherwise.
 The balance of the tree should be maintained.
+- The function find(self, value) finds the value in the avl tree, and returns True if the value was found and False otherwise.
+- The function is_balanced(self) returns True if the tree is balanced and False otherwise.
 - The function height(self) returns the height of the tree
 - The function min(self) returns the minimum value present in the tree
 - The function max(self) returns the maximum value present in the tree